 Notice: You are browsing the documentation for PrestaShop 8, which is currently in development.You might want to read the documentation for the current version, PrestaShop 1.7.

 If you’re reading this, thank you!
 This means you’re interested in contributing to PrestaShop.
 You probably are a PrestaShop developer, and your use of the project is slightly different from ours.
-For instance, there are few differences between PrestaShop 1.7 (the release) and the branch 1.7 of PrestaShop in the GitHub repository.
-This is because we create a release usable by everyone from our sources.
+For instance, there are few differences between a PrestaShop zip release package and the GitHub repository.
+This is because the release package is a build, whereas the GitHub repository contains the sources.

 To be able to contribute you need: